wallymathieu/assertfail/_posts/2016-08-15-Should-you-work-with-old-technologies.md

 ### Writing new libraries

 Working in mature technologies can mean that the trailblazers have solved many of the problems.
 What's left is to try to get patches for potentially unmaintained libraries.
 If you are one of the trailblazers you can increase your market value by providing a library that many people use (thus people get to know your name).
+You will need to market the library in order to gain attract developers to write pull requests and contribute issues.
+Good way of marketing a library is to present it during meetups or conferences.

 ## Why should a coder avoid untested technologies?